-Diaries of a 28 years old artist and her journey in India to celebrate and rediscover creativity, ecology and divinity.
+Diaries of a 28 years old artist and her journey in India to rediscover creativity, ecology and divinity.

 Lucrezia as Iside

 for 70 days of deep exploration of India, the Great Mother, and the Seed.

 Making art with Undergrowth Collective for Utsava Maa an ecofeminists art festival in the desert of Rajasthan, India.

 To celebrate creativity, ecology and divinity.